r00t-3xp10it/resource_files/README.md

 <br />

 ### DISCLAMER
 The resource scripts that this repository contains serves as proof of concept (**POC**) of this [article](https://github.com/r00t-3xp10it/hacking-material-books/blob/master/metasploit-RC%5BERB%5D/metasploit_resource_files.md#metasploit-resource-files) published on resource files scripting.
-This repository is designed to demonstrate what resource files (**erb scripts**) can accomplish when automating tasks in msfconsole, and they are written to take advantage of multi-hosts-exploitation-scan tasks (manage large databases of hosts) from scanning the local lan for alive hosts, scan attackers input rhosts or scan wan networks in search of rhosts to exploit/brute-force.
+This repository is designed to demonstrate what resource files [ERB](https://www.offensive-security.com/metasploit-unleashed/custom-scripting/) can accomplish when automating tasks in msfconsole, and they are written to take advantage of multi-hosts-exploitation-scan tasks (manage large databases of hosts) from scanning the local lan for alive hosts, scan attackers input rhosts or scan wan networks in search of rhosts to exploit/brute-force.
 'They are **not** written with the objective of exploiting remote targets, but to serve as inspiration for msf developing'.

 <br />

 ### REMARK
 This brute force resource scripts requires that the msf database to be empty of hosts and services data.
-Thats the main reason why this scripts creates a new workspace named **'redteam'** and stores all the data inside that workspace while working, then the resource script deletes the **'redteam'** workspace in the end of execution.
+Thats the main reason why this scripts creates a new [workspace](https://www.offensive-security.com/metasploit-unleashed/using-databases/#Workspaces) named **'redteam'** and stores all the data inside that workspace while working, then the resource script deletes the **'redteam'** workspace in the end of execution.
 (This action allow us to mantain the attacker *default workspace database intact).
 The only script that does not create **redteam** workspace its **manage_db.rc**.<br />
-why? to allow users to manage all workspaces (databases) and not only redteam workspace.
+Why ? to allow users to manage all workspaces (databases) if needed and not only the redteam workspace.

 <br />